okbalefthanded/aawedha/README.md

 ## Features
 Aawedha provides a complete set of operations from raw data preprocessing to model evaluation and results visualization.
 A regular workflow using this package consists of 5 instructions:
 - Create a dataset: preprocess raw data to create epoched EEG trials (run once)
-- Define an Evaluation : Single subject or Cross Subject analysis with the data and model.
+- Define an Evaluation : Train or Single subject or Cross Subject analysis with the data and model.
 - Generate a random data split.
-- Run evaluation : train and test model.
+- Run evaluation : train and test/validate model.
 - Visualize the results and what the model has learnt.

 The tables below show the available datasets and models, for a detailed tutorial on running the evaluations follow the colaboratory notebook in the examples folder.